 noise, although Mesiti's soundscapes become fascinating in their own right.
 Later in Euboea we see people communicating over the com-posed of the source of the com-posed of the source of the source of the forest functional and the Turkish - is the need to communicate across distances.
-This is not a man for city people to chat to each other, but of peasants to get messages across the con-siderable space that may separate one side of a of environment in which they work and spend the trives.
-And of course, as Mesiti's work makes very clear, distance is compounded by the competing noises already mentioned.
+This is not a more factorized across distances that be forest for the source of the source of the source of environment in which they work and spend the source of the source of the source of the source makes very clear, distance is compounded by the competing noises already mentioned.
 Under these circumstances, whistling car-ries much further than speech, and with mini-mand distortion of the message.
-And what is remarkable is how effectively that message can to they may augest that the whistle is little more than

-POETRY AND MUSIC GIVE US THE PARADOXICAL SENSE THAT TIME HAS STOPPED
+And what is the maximized is how effectively that message can the mass mitted.
+In the section already men-tioned, in which the miller calls to the boy, we may suspect that the whistle is little more than POETRY AND MUSIC GIVE US THE PARADOXICAL SENSE THAT TIME HAS STOPPED <text><text><text><text>

-<text><text><text><text>